leaningtech/cheerp-meta/pages/JavaScript-interoperability.md

 ```

-Special considerations apply when using the ```jsexport``` attribute and WebAssembly output, for more information [see here](WebAssembly-output-(wasm-or-wast-mode)#using-cheerpjsexport-in-combination-with-webassembly).
+Special considerations apply when using the ```jsexport``` attribute and WebAssembly output, for more information [see here](WebAssembly-output#using-cheerpjsexport-in-combination-with-webassembly).

 # The \__asm__ keyword